Utility stocks often get labelled as boring and ‘plain-vanilla,’ but dividend investors know the true power behind these compounders.

 Fortis is a Newfoundland-based utility company that operates in the US, the Caribbean, and Canada.
 It was founded in 1987 and trades on the Toronto Stock Exchange.

-The company operates in ten different regulated utility businesses with over 3.4 million total customers.
+The company operates in ten regulated utility businesses with over 3.4 million customers.

-It invests in renewable energy infrastructure to power electric vehicles and generate power through solar parks and wind farms.
+It also invests in renewable energy infrastructure to power electric vehicles and generates power through solar parks and wind farms.

 This stock is the definition of consistency when it comes to dividends.
-Fortis has raised its dividend for 48 consecutive years and is targeting a 6.0% yield growth through 2025.
+Fortis has raised its dividend for 49 consecutive years and is targeting a 4.0% to 6.0% yield growth through 2027.

 2. Brookfield Renewable Partners (TSE:BEP.UN)